UPPMAX/uppmax_intro_python/docs/morning_session/working_with_python_scripts.md

 !!!- info "Learning objectives"

+    - Practice using the UPPMAX documentation
-    * To be able to create a Python script
+    - To be able to create a Python script
-    * To be able to run a Python script
+    - To be able to run a Python script

 ???- question "For teachers"

     Teaching goals are:

+    - Learners have practiced using the UPPMAX documentation
-    * Learners have created a Python script
+    - Learners have created a Python script
-    * Learners have run a Python script
+    - Learners have run a Python script

     Other goals are: